-In connection with the completion of the sale of shares of common stock to PSQ in fiscal year 2009, the Company's then Chairman, Chief Executive Officer and President (the "former CEO") retired from those positions and his employment agreement with the Company was replaced by a new consulting agreement.
-On January 31, 2013, he retired from all positions with the Company, however he will continue to receive his monthly payments required under his consulting agreement.
-As of December 31, 2014, \$21,000 remains payable under this agreement and is included in accrued compensation.
+In connection with the completion of the sale of shares of common stock to PSQ in fiscal year 2009, the Company's then Chairman, Chief Executive Officer and President (the "former CEO") retired from those positions and his employment agreement with the Company was replaced by a consulting agreement.
+On January 31, 2013, he retired from all positions with the Company, however he continued to receive his monthly payments required under his consulting agreement.
+As of March 31, 2015, the liability has been fully paid.